shakacode/react_on_rails_pro/docs/react-server-components/how-react-server-components-work.md

 Then, you can find the `react-client-manifest.json` file in the `public/webpack/development` or `public/webpack/production` directory, depending on the environment you are building for.

-Let's search for the client component `ToggleContainer` that we built before in [Add Stream and Interactivity to RSC Page](./add-stream-and-interactivity.md) article.
+Let's search for the client component `ToggleContainer` that we built before in [Add Streaming and Interactivity to RSC Page](./add-streaming-and-interactivity.md) article.
 You will find the following entry in the `react-client-manifest.json` file:

 ```json
 "file:///path/to/app/javascript/components/ToggleContainer.jsx": {